Thumbling's Travels: Synopsis

-Thumbling is the thumb-sized son of a [ailor, and sometimes called a little tailor.
+Thumbling is the thumb-sized son of a tailor, and sometimes called a little tailor.
 Thumbling sets out into the world to seek his fortune.
 Before his departure, he is given a darning needle sword by his father and a final meal by his mother.
 The steam from the cooking pot carries Thumbling up the chimney and away from home.
 The little man goes to the house of a master craftsman, seeking to apprentice with him, but is displeased by the food there.
 He taunts the mistress of the house, who proceeds to chase him about the tabletop with a dishcloth seeking to strike or catch him like an insect.
 She eventually drives him from the house.

 In the forest, Thumbling is found by a band of robbers, who recruit him help them rob the king's treasure chamber.
 Sneaking past the sentries, Thumbling begins to toss coins from the chamber window to the robbers.
 This perplexes the king and guards, as they cannot find the hidden thief but are certain they are being robbed.
 Thumbling mocks them as they chase the invisible intruder about the treasure chamber.
 He eventually rides down with the last of the coins and escapes.
 The robbers offer to make him their captain but he declines.

 Thumbling next hires himself out as a servant at an inn but quickly annoys the maids, for he secretly watches them and reports back to the innkeeper when they steal from the food cellar.
 To get revenge, a maid mows him up with a patch of grass and feeds it to the cows.
-Thumbling is (like in the other version of the story) devoured by a cow and befuddles the innkeeper when his voice emanates from within it.
+Thumbling is devoured by a cow and befuddles the innkeeper when his voice emanates from within it.
 The cow is slaughtered and though Thumbling tries to escape from its innards, he ends up being cooked into a black pudding with the meat.
 The pudding is eventually cut into slices by the mistress of the house and Thumbling once again barely escapes with his life.

 Resuming his journey, Thumbling is next snapped up by a fox in the woods but manages to get himself caught in its craw.
 Thumbling convinces the fox to release him and rides the animal back to his father's house, done exploring the world.
-His father is so pleased to see him, he allows the fox to eat the chickens in the henhouse, for "he would surely love his child more than the fowls in the yard."
+His father is so pleased to see him, he allows the fox to eat the chickens in the henhouse.
+The narration is then interrupted by a child who asks why the father let the fox eat the hens.
+The parent laughs this off and says "he would surely love his child more than the fowls in the yard."